 Select one or more custodians and then click Add.

 After you add specific custodians to the collection, a list of specific data sources for each custodian is displayed.
 These are the data sources that you configured when you added the custodian to the case.
 All custodian data sources are selected by default.
 This includes any Teams or channels that you associated with a custodian.

 We recommend doing the following things when collecting Teams content:

 Remove custodians' OneDrive accounts from the collection scope (by unselecting the checkbox in the Custodian's OneDrive column for each custodian).
 This prevents the collection of duplicate files that were attached to 1:1 chats and group chats.
-Cloud attachments are automatically collected from each conversation found in the collection when you commit the draft collection to the review set.
+Cloud attachments are automatically collected from each conversation found in the collection when you commit the collection estimate to the review set.
 By using this method (instead of searching OneDrive accounts as part of the collection), files attached to 1:1 and group chats are grouped in the conversation they were shared in.

 Unselect the checkbox in the Additional site column to remove the SharePoint sites containing files shared in private or shared channels.
-Doing this eliminates collecting duplicate files that were attached to private or shared channel conversations because these cloud attachments are automatically added to the review set when you commit the draft collection and grouped in the conversations they were shared in.
+Doing this eliminates collecting duplicate files that were attached to private or shared channel conversations because these cloud attachments are automatically added to the review set when you commit the collection estimate and grouped in the conversations they were shared in.

 If you previously followed the steps to add Teams content as custodian data sources, you can skip this step and select Next.
 Otherwise, on the Non-custodial data sources wizard page, you can choose non-custodial data sources that contain Teams content that you may have added to the case to search in the collection.